demetradrizis/object_oriented/README.md

 # Object Oriented
-This repository contains data structures implementation projects made in the COP3330 course by Bob Myers at Florida State University.
+This repository contains object oriented implementation projects made in the COP3330 course by Bob Myers at Florida State University.

 # Projects: